typesafehub/conductr-doc/src/main/play-doc/operation/CLI.md

 conduct info --host 192.168.99.100
 ```

-If valid credentials are not found in ~/.conductr/settings.conf, the ConductR CLI will return a "401 Unauthorized" error.
+If valid credentials are not found in ~/.conductr/settings.conf, the ConductR CLI will return a 401 Unauthorized error.

 ## ConductR CLI on alternative ports